Incoming phone calls.

 The display unit from which the information is projected is located in the instrument panel.
 To avoid damage to the display unit's cover glass - do not store any objects on the cover glass and make sure that no objects fall down onto it.

 Examples of what can be shown in the display.

 A number of symbols can be shown temporarily in the head-up display, e.g.:

 If the warning symbol illuminates - read the warning message in the driver display.

 If the information symbol illuminates - read the message in the driver display.

 Certain visual defects may cause headaches and a feeling of stress during the use of the head-up display.

 City Safety in the head-up display

-In the event of a collision warning, the information in the head-up display is replaced by the warning symbol for City Safety.
+When City Safety is activated, the information in the head-up display is replaced by a graphic for City Safety.
 This graphic is illuminated even if the head-up display is switched off.

-The warning symbol for City Safety flashes in order to attract the driver's attention if there is a risk of collision.
+The graphic for City Safety flashes in order to catch the driver's attention.